New Archdeacon of Llandaff licensed

-Rev'd Rod Green has been announced as the new Archdeacon of Llandaff.
+Rev'd Rod Green began his new ministry as Archdeacon of Llandaff at a service led by Bishop June Osborne in Llandaff Cathedral yesterday (5th September).
 Rod joins us from One Church Harrow, a resource church in the Diocese of London.

 Rod grew up in Llanishen in North Cardiff and began attending church as a teenager.
 Rod moves to South Wales with Joanne, his wife of 22 years, and their three daughters, Emilia (10), Orla (7) and Anastasia (6).
 Joanne is a Senior Policy Associate at Tearfund where she heads up their groundbreaking work on plastics.